nachologic/awesome-language-learning/README.md

-# Awesome Language Learning Resources
+# Awesome Language Learning

 A comprehensive, community driven list of awesome websites, apps, resources and tools for language learning.
-"Awesome Language Learning" is your definitive guide to exploring the world of languages, catering to learners at all stages, from absolute beginners to seasoned liguists.
+"Awesome Language Learning" is your definitive guide to exploring the world of languages, catering to learners at all stages, from absolute beginners to seasoned linguists.
+Divided by levels, skills, and languages, this list will help you find the best resources for your learning journey.

 ---

 Sharing, suggestions and contributions are always welcome!
-Please take a look at the [[contribution guidelines and quality standard]] first.
+Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.
+If you see a resource or tool that is not listed here, please open a new pull request.

 Thanks to all contributors, you're awesome and this wouldn't be possible without you!